robchendev/FRET/README.md

 ## Future Plans

-I will be further improving on F.R.E.T. if something on the guitar community server needs to be automated.
+I will be further improving on FRET if something on the guitar community server needs to be automated.

 ## License

-See the [LICENSE](https://github.com/robchendev/F.R.E.T./blob/master/LICENSE) file for details.
+See the [LICENSE](https://github.com/robchendev/FRET/blob/master/LICENSE) file for details.

 ## Author